-When knitting the memorized pattern, if the display shows the memo data, change the indication in the display by pushing the green key.
+When knitting the memorized pattern, check the row number in the display.
+If the display shows the memo data, change the indication in the display by pushing the green key.
 After checking the row number in the display, back it to the memo data by pushing the yellow key.